Make a secret Picture Frame / Key Hanger

 11. For added stability, two 30mm screws were driven through the sides into the horizontal pieces.
 The holes were covered with wood filler and then sanded smooth.
 Two coats of watered down acrylic PVA were applied onto the finished box frame to give a whitewashed finish.

 12. Secure the backing board with brad nails.
 If you don't over a brad nailer, use a hammer and panel pins or a heavy-duty stapler.
 Allow a gap at the top for fitting the keyhole hangers in the next step.

 13. Attach Eureka Slotted Hangers at the top of the backing board.

 14. Cut moulding to fit inside the cabinet / box frame and glue in place.

 15. Screw in Eureka Cup Hooks..
 Eureka cup hooks are available in assorted styles and sizes.

-16. Place the cabinet / box frame face down on the back of the frame and mark > with a pencil.
-On the back of the frame, mark at 60mm up from the top and bottom > edge. > 15.
-Finally, secure a door catch to the frame and cabinet / box frame.
-For this > project a double roller catch was used, but you can just as easily use a > magnetic hinge catch.
-Eureka have a selection of door fastenings.
+16. Place the cabinet / box frame face down on the back of the frame and mark with a pencil.
+On the back of the frame, mark at 60mm up from the top and bottom edge.

+18. Finally, secure a door catch to the frame and cabinet / box frame.
+For this project a double roller catch was used, but you can just as easily use a magnetic hinge catch.